singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 > It attempts to estimate the conditional distribution of `Y` given `X`, and classify a given observation(test value) to the class with highest estimated probability.

 It first identifies the `k` points in the training data that are closest to the `test value` and calculates the distance between all those categories.
 The test value will belong to the category whose distance is the least.
+The distance measure is used to find the `K` nearest neighbours

 {% include lazyload.html image_src="https://i.imgur.com/XXWScgF.png" image_alt="KNN algorithm distance" image_title="KNN algorithm distance" %}